Ghoster738/Future-Cop-MIT/README.md

 This command will display what the commands do.

-./FCMissionReader -h
+**./FCMissionReader -h**

-The -i command loads the mission file to be read.
+The **-i** command loads the mission file to be read.

-./FCMissionReader -i path/to/mission/File
+**./FCMissionReader -i path/to/mission/File**

-The -o command tells where the output directory should go. **Warning:** This should be an existing directory, and it should be empty.
+The **-o** command tells where the output directory should go. **Warning:** This should be an existing directory, and it should be empty.

-./FCMissionReader -o path/to/mission/File
+**./FCMissionReader -o path/to/mission/File**

-The -r command dumps the raw resources of the mission file.
+The **-r** command dumps the raw resources of the mission file.

-./FCMissionReader -i path/to/mission/File -o path/to/existing/directory -r
+**./FCMissionReader -i path/to/mission/File -o path/to/existing/directory -r**

-The -d command exports the resources of the mission file into more common data formats.
+The **-d** command exports the resources of the mission file into more common data formats.

-./FCMissionReader -i path/to/mission/File -o path/to/existing/directory -d
+**./FCMissionReader -i path/to/mission/File -o path/to/existing/directory -d**

+## Command Line Arguments for FCMapViewer and FCModelViewer
+The command line for the Future Cop Viewers are a bit different from the FCMissionReader.

+### Direct Pathing Method
+This indirect pathing is created for the modder, so they would be able to view their own maps.

+**./FCMapViewer --global /path/to/global_mission --path "/path/to/mission"**

+**--global** is the path to the global file which every map uses.

+**--path** is the path to the mission file which contains the rest of the data like the map.

+### Autoloader Method
+If you want to load a specific mission file with a specific global file you could do this.

+**-w** means load from ./Data/Platform/Windows

+**-m** means load from ./Data/Platform/Macintosh

+**-p** means load from ./Data/Platform/Playstation

+**--id** means which mission id to load from.
+See **The ID System** for more info

+### Testing Arguments for the Autoloader
+This is useful for testing only. **These arguments are useless and overkill for non-developers.**

+**--platform-all** This tells the mission manager to attempt to load from all three platforms for the given --id.
+If --load-all is also present on the command line then the program will load all the levels.

+**--load-all** If you like high loading times use this.
+This tells the mission manager to load every single map.

-### The id system.
+#### The ID system.
 This only works if the **Autoloading Requirements** are meet.
 These are the valid names of the system

 **The IDs for Crime War names.**